-Practical Skills: Gain generic research, analysis and presentation skills that facilitate investigation into public-sector issues.
-Use established techniques to design and undertake analysis of critical information and to propose solutions to problems arising from that analysis.
-Effective use of communication and information technology applications.
+Practical Skills:

+Gain generic research, analysis and

+presentation skills that facilitate investigation

+into public-sector issues.

+Use established techniques to design and

+undertake analysis of critical information and to

+propose solutions to problems arising from that

+analysis.

+Effective use of communication and information

+technology applications.

+teornology applications.

+l l

-Networking and relationship skills that further Primary: ILO3, ILO4, Research reports, the aims of the student on graduation Work Based Learning assessments.
-A3, A4, A5 ILO5 ILO7 Online tasks Written Reports By the end of this level of this programme the Research projects students will be able to demonstrate for a threshold pass: Secondary/Supplementary: Workshops Practical tasks.
-QAA Benchmarks: Psychology benchmarks 5.5.1-5.5; Criminology Benchmarks 5.1-5.3 - Propose and advise on work placement research requirements.
+Networking and relationship skills that further Primary: ILO3, ILO4, Research reports,

+the aims of the student on graduation Work Based Learning A3, A4, A5 ILO5 ILO7 Online tasks

+assessments Written Reports

+By the end of this level of this programme the Research projects

+students will be able to demonstrate for a Secondary/Supplementary:

+threshold pass: Workshops

+Practical tasks.

+QAA Benchmarks:

+Psychology benchmarks 5.5.1-5.5;

+Criminology Benchmarks 5.1-5.3

+Propose and advise on work placement

+research requirements.
 Transfer course-taught IT skills to the workplace.

+11 Skills to trie workplace.

-Prepare spreadsheets, manipulate data, manage databases and prepare presentations to a high standard using a variety of media and methods Present information to an audience whilst at the same time recognising their requirements and the limits of their knowledge.
-Initiate and sustain good working relationships with placement sponsors
+Prepare spreadsheets, manipulate data,

+manage databases and prepare presentations

+to a high standard using a variety of media and

+methods

+Present information to an audience whilst at the

+same time recognising their requirements and

+the limits of their knowledge.

+Initiate and sustain good working relationships

+with placement sponsors

-An explanation for embedding Practical Skills through Teaching & Learning and Assessment at this level of the programme: Having established a practical skill set in the first year of their studies this will be further extended in Year 2 specifically through HIGH2037 Research Methods in the Social Sciences but also through workshops when relevant to other modules.
+An explanation for embedding Practical Skills through Teaching & Learning and Assessment at this level of the programme:

+Having established a practical skill set in the first year of their studies this will be further extended in Year 2 specifically through HIGH2037 Research Methods in the Social Sciences but also through workshops when relevant to other modules.
 The assessment schedule for the programme will be reviewed to identify where students can use and show mastery of the industry required practical skill sets.